nipy/heudiconv/paper.md

 As a result, later transmitted as DICOMs data could *in principle* be fully automatically placed into corresponding study datasets and fully automatically converted.
 It is *in principle* fully automat ....
 KIDS ...!!!

+# Adoption/Usage

+- TODO: plot from etelem.csv (executions per week), add downloads from PyPI

+- Over 40 datasets were converted using HeuDiConv with ReproIn heuristic over to BIDS at DBIC.

+- Used for PET data conversion [@JZC+21:PET], shared as OpenNeuro ds003382 [@openneuro.ds003382.v1.0.0]

+- Inspired development of `fw-heudiconv` (FlywheelTools: Software for HeuDiConv-Style BIDS Curation On Flywheel) [@TCB+21:fw-heudiconv]

 # Acknowledgements

 We would like to extend our gratitude to